docQodly/docs/docs/studio/pageLoaders/pageLoaderOverview.md

 </Column.List>

-### Datasource Tab
+### Qodly Source Tab

 <Column.List align="center" justifyContent="between">
 	<Column.Item width="45%">
-    The Datasource tab facilitates management of actions such as <a href="./events#binding-class-functions-to-events">Class Functions</a>, <a href="./events#binding-navigation-actions-to-events">Navigation Actions</a>, <a href="./events#binding-standard-actions-to-events">Standard Actions</a> and <a href="./events#binding-dialog-actions-to-events">Dialog Actions</a> tied to events linked with a datasource, providing a centralized interface for coordinating components and their data interactions.
+    The Qodly Source tab facilitates management of actions such as <a href="./events#binding-class-functions-to-events">Class Functions</a>, <a href="./events#binding-navigation-actions-to-events">Navigation Actions</a>, <a href="./events#binding-standard-actions-to-events">Standard Actions</a> and <a href="./events#binding-dialog-actions-to-events">Dialog Actions</a> tied to events linked with a qodlysource, providing a centralized interface for coordinating components and their data interactions.
 	</Column.Item>
 	<Column.Item width="50%">
         <img src={require('./img/contextualPanel_tabDatasource.png').default} style={{borderRadius: '6px'}} />